Price Of Kerosene Shoots Up By 5.95%, NBS Lists 10 Most Expensive States To Buy

 On state profile analysis, Katsina recorded the highest average retail price per gallon of Household Kerosene, N8,400.00, followed by Jigawa, N8,100.00, and Kebbi and Ogun, N8,000.00.

-On the other hand, Nassarawa recorded the lowest price with N5,250.00, followed by Adamawa and Niger with N5,281.25 and N5,291.67 respectively.
+On the other hand, Nasarawa recorded the lowest price with N5,250.00, followed by Adamawa and Niger with N5,281.25 and N5,291.67 respectively.

-Analysis by zone showed that the North-West recorded the highest average retail price per gallon of Household Kerosene with N7,809.52, followed by the South-East with N7,700.19, while the North-Central recorded the lowest with N6,092.77.
+Analysis by zone showed that the northwest recorded the highest average retail price per gallon of household kerosene with N7,809.52, followed by the southeast with N7,700.19, while the north-central recorded the lowest with N6,092.77.

-Marketers identify cabal behind the rising price of cooking gas
+Cabal behind rising price of cooking gas

 Legit.ng earlier reported that cooking gas marketers, under the Nigerian Association of Liquefied Petroleum Gas Marketers (NALPGAM), have blamed Liquefied Petroleum Gas (LPG) terminal operators for the high cost of cooking gas in the country.